knrafto/MathSymbolsInput/README.md

-Math Symbols Input is a macOS [input method](https://en.wikipedia.org/wiki/Input_method) for typing mathematical symbols with LaTeX-style commands.
+**Math Symbols Input** is a macOS [input method](https://en.wikipedia.org/wiki/Input_method) for typing mathematical symbols with LaTeX-style commands.
+It works seamlessly with any macOS app.

 ![Math Symbols Input Demo](demo.gif)